TuongDoan/blog-posts/posts-eng/copilot-studio-display-image.md

 - You **cannot** put an `<img>` tag directly into the **Send message** node; the system will sanitize it.
 - With this trick, you can display any image as long as you can encode it in Base64 format.

-👉 If you want to know how to do Base64 encoding, let me know in the comment section—I will write another tutorial.

----

-**#CopilotStudio**